ymphys/epub_AI_reader/README.md

 ### Reading Progress Tracking
 - **Continue Reading**: Automatically resumes from your last read position
 - **Progress Display**: Shows your reading progress in the library
+- **Mark Finished**: Use “Done Reading” in the library to archive books; finished titles move below a divider so you can focus on current ones
 - **Cross-Device**: Progress is saved in a local database

 ## Technical Details